Updated: Apr 14

-Upon reflecting on my experiences as an affected other of gambling-harm, one of my biggest frustrations is that once upon a time I simply knew nothing about gambling-harm and anything about it from a health-perspective.
+Upon reflecting on my experiences as an affected other of gambling-harm, one of my biggest frustrations is that once upon a time, I knew nothing about gambling harm and anything about it from a health perspective.
 These are words that I had never even heard of before the age of 23.
-For those of you who may not know, this is extremely odd considering that I had spent almost 16 years of my life with someone suffering from gambling disorder.
+For those of you who may not know, this is extremely odd considering that I had spent almost 16 years of my life with someone suffering from a gambling disorder.

-When I first started out this journey of talking about gambling-harm, I met far too many future doctors or current doctors who knew nothing about gambling-harm.
-In fact, many simply shrugged their shoulders and said that they had not been taught about gambling-harm.
-Whereas Medical Students are repeatedly taught about alcohol-harm and tobacco-harm, and we even get substantial teaching about substance use disorders, we receive zilch on gambling-harm.
+When I first started this journey of talking about gambling harm, I met far too many future doctors or current doctors who knew nothing about gambling harm.
+In fact, many shrugged their shoulders and said that they had not been taught about gambling harm.
+Whereas Medical Students are repeatedly taught about alcohol harm and tobacco harm and even get substantial teaching about substance use disorders, we receive zilch on gambling harm.
 And I know this for a fact.

-That's why, I was so extremely pleased to work with my Medical School to help create primary care teaching on gambling-harm for Year 2 Medical Students.
+That's why I was extremely pleased to work with my Medical School to help create primary care teaching on gambling-harm for Year 2 Medical Students.

 It's minimally reasonable that GPs and other healthcare professionals are appropriately trained such that they are equipped to be a part of alleviating and minimising gambling harm.